MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-graphs-and-plots-using-r.md

 ---
 # Create graphs and plots using SQL and R (walkthrough)

-In this part of the walkthrough, you'll learn techniques for generating plots and maps using R with [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data.
+In this part of the walkthrough, you'll learn techniques for generating plots and maps using R with SQL Server data.
 You'll create a simple histogram, to get some practice, and then develop a more complex map plot.

 ### Create a histogram